gevent/gevent/doc/intro.rst

 :class:`~gevent.hub.Hub`), other greenlets won't get a chance to run.
-This is typically not an issue for an I/O bound app, but one should be aware of this when doing something CPU intensive, or when calling blocking I/O functions that bypass the libev event loop.
+This is typically not an issue for an I/O bound app, but one should be aware of this when doing something CPU intensive, or when calling blocking I/O functions that bypass the event loop.

 .. tip:: Even some apparently cooperative functions, like
 		 :func:`gevent.sleep`, can temporarily take priority over